LOFOTEN IN WINTER

 WHAT WE DO (AND WHAT WE WANT YOU TO GET FROM OUR WORKSHOPS)

 Our aim is to take you to beautiful locations and give you every opportunity to get great images while improving your technique over the course of the workshop.
 We believe that having two long shooting sessions a day means that participants get into a shooting rhythm and can quickly put into practice new skills as they are learned.
-Having such small groups allows us to spend a maximum amount of time with each participant and from the beginning of your time with us we’ll aim to identify your photographic level and what you’d like to focus on, and attempt to tailor the workshop to your precise needs and provide each participant with plenty of one-to-one tuition in the field.
+We limit the number of participants on our workshop to just six which gives us plenty of time with everyone in the field and from the beginning of your time with us we can identify your photographic level and what you’d like to focus on.
+We can then tailor the sessions to your precise needs and provide each participant with plenty of one-to-one tuition both in the field and in the post processing sessions.

 Our timetable is highly flexible and having a number of fantastic locations all very close to our base of accommodations means we can adapt to the weather and go where the conditions are best for shooting.
 This adaptability also extends to the post processing sessions.
 We believe that editing is an integral part of getting the absolute best out of an image but we understand that the range of participant’s skill levels and familiarity with post processing techniques varies greatly.
 Because of this we make the most of having small groups to provide 1-to-1 editing sessions in the morning that are tailored to each participant's skill levels, and which can potentially range from the basics of editing a RAW file in programs like Lightroom or Capture One to more complex techniques like using layers and luminosity masks in Photoshop.

 Finally, we want to share with you our passion for nature and landscape photography in this incredible place.
+Travelling in such small groups means we can quickly build a great learning environment where people feel comfortable together and at ease with asking questions and making the absolute most of the trip..
 We aim to make your experience here in the beautiful landscape of Lofoten a memorable one and a trip from which, as well as getting some great images from amazing locations, you’ll also go home having had a true adventure with great company in a very special place.

 SOME OF THE PHOTOGRAPHY TECHNIQUES COVERED IN THIS WORKSHOP